fyxme/genx/README.md

 ## Objectives of genx

-1. Create a tool which has all the capabilities of altdns and more, and which can generate large amounts of data very efficiently
+1. Be a general purpose subdomain generation tool
+2. Can generate large amounts of data very efficiently
-2. Be faster than it's python equivalent
+3. Be as fast as possible
-3. Allows for an array of cli commands
+4. Allow for an array of cli commands
+5. Have all the capabilities of altdns (great tool) and more
-4. Finally: simply practice Rust
+6. Finally: simply practice Rust

 ## Compilation